CFraserOsensa/NixieClock/README.md

 MODE button eventually will have different colour modes.
 As of now it just lets you change the default orange colour to whatever hue and saturation value you want

+# Libraries

+I just have a functional barebones understanding of github/arduino so I'm not sure how to properly package and credit libraries and their creators.
+I've included the zip folders which I used to install the libraries to the Arduino IDE.
+The one thing is I needed to modify the MCP7940 library to be able to increment/decrement the month and year which wasn't possible with the library I used (I think because those are two varying units of time), so the nonzipped files are what I replaced what was added when I installed the original ones.
+You'll need to replace the default files if you want to compile the NixieClock.ino sketch

 # TempIndicator

 Decided to modify the project to make a 2 digit temperature indicator.
 The code is currently just in a slapped together state built off the clock code where it just checks the temperature every second and displays it.
 It has a cold blue colour until the temperature goes over 35 where it'll switch to a warmer orange colour